 Due to the harsh and unsanitary conditions that most conventional livestock have to endure, they are often given antibiotics as protection against illnesses.
 Many animal raisers also use synthetic growth hormones so that the animals (except poultry) produce more milk or gain weight faster.

 The FDA already limited and prohibited the use of antibiotics but there are still a lot of loopholes in the legislation.
 Antibiotics passed on from animal meat to humans via food consumption are believed to contribute to widespread antibiotic resistance in humans.
-Synthetic hormones, on the other hand, are linked to ever-increasing cancer cases.
+On the other hand, synthetic hormones are linked to ever-increasing cancer cases.

 3. Organic foods are packed with more nutrients.

-This point is quite controversial due to the fact that it is difficult to make a valid comparison between the two.
+This point is quite controversial because it is difficult to make a valid comparison between the two.
 Nonetheless, there is a lot of evidence to support the idea that organic food has more nutrients than conventional food.

 4. Organic foods are always non-GMO.

 GMO means genetically-modified organism.
-These are plants or animals that have been changed via the injection and integration of genetic materials from other animals, plants, bacteria, or viruses.
-GMOs are called by many names – genetically engineered, herbicide tolerant, or Bt crops.
+These plants or animals have been changed via the injection and integration of genetic materials from other animals, plants, bacteria, or viruses.
+GMOs are called by many names – genetically engineered, herbicide-tolerant, or Bt crops.
 Genetic manipulation is beneficial for mass producers because of its positive impact on productivity.
 However, GMOs may cause serious and long-term health problems to humans.

-For example, genetically engineered corn contains pesticide that cannot be removed, even by washing.
+For example, genetically engineered corn contains pesticides that cannot be removed, even by washing.
 Also, most GM crops can survive spraying of Montsanto’s Roundup pesticide while all the weeds around it die.
 It is also because of this phenomenon that pesticide-resistant weeds have developed.
-Thus, GM crops end up needing a special herbicides that may also affect the nearby flora and fauna.
+Thus, GM crops need a special herbicide that may also affect the nearby flora and fauna.

 Some tidbits to remember: